 Travel Tips for Switzerland

 Zurich’s old town is pedestrian-friendly, and the city has a strong train network, so you can skip renting a car.
-You can explore any of the prettiest towns in Switzerland listed on this guide by doing on day trips from Zurich.
+You can explore any of the prettiest towns in Switzerland listed in this guide by going on day trips from Zurich.
 Find where to stay in Zurich for your trip!

 Bern is the capital city of Switzerland.
 The beautiful Aare River flows by the city, and it greets you with 12th-century medieval architecture at the Altstadt (Old Town), along with the Swiss Parliament.